STATEMENT OF FAITH

 Science & Scholarship

 We believe the scientific method is probably the most useful tool man has ever created to discover how creation operates, and that through its use, we can build and create and discover.
-However, science can only answer operational (“how”) questions, not ontological (“why”) questions, nor moral questions.
+However, science can only answer operational (“how”) questions, not ontological (“why”) questions, and not moral questions ("ought").
 Science can only observe matter and energy, and since all things spiritual (including God, angels, the soul, the mind, etc.) are neither, science cannot observe them and therefore can draw no direct, empirical conclusions about them, but is limited to its spheres of observation.
 Science does not stand opposed to religion, rather springs from it, if not Christian then from the scientist’s other previously held beliefs.

 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse: Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.
 Professing themselves to be wise, they became fools,